UberEther/standalone-docker-sailpoint-iiq/README.md

 ## SailPoint Binaries

 Please note that IdentityIQ is closed source so you first need to get a license for IdentityIQ.
-To do this, go to https://community.sailpoint.com/ to download the software (identityiq-8.1.zip & identityiq-8.1p2.jar & 1_ssb-v6.1.zip).
+To do this, go to <https://community.sailpoint.com/> to download the software (identityiq-8.1.zip & identityiq-8.1p2.jar & 1_ssb-v6.1.zip).

-The file identityiq-8.1.zip can currently be found at: https://community.sailpoint.com/t5/IdentityIQ-Server-Software/IdentityIQ-8-1/ta-p/158175
+The file identityiq-8.1.zip can currently be found at: <https://community.sailpoint.com/t5/IdentityIQ-Server-Software/IdentityIQ-8-1/ta-p/158175>

-The file identityiq-8.1p2.jar can currently be found at: https://community.sailpoint.com/t5/IdentityIQ-Server-Software/IdentityIQ-8-1p2/ta-p/182114
+The file identityiq-8.1p2.jar can currently be found at: <https://community.sailpoint.com/t5/IdentityIQ-Server-Software/IdentityIQ-8-1p2/ta-p/182114>

-The file 1_ssb-v6.1.zip can currently be found at: https://community.sailpoint.com/t5/Services-Standard-Deployment/Services-Standard-Build-SSB-v6-1/ta-p/76056
+The file 1_ssb-v6.1.zip can currently be found at: <https://community.sailpoint.com/t5/Services-Standard-Deployment/Services-Standard-Build-SSB-v6-1/ta-p/76056>

 Once you clone the repository, you will put the downloaded files into the proper ssb folders within components to get started.

 The file locations should be as follows:

- - identityiq-8.1.zip: ssb => components => iiq8.1 => ga
+ * `identityiq-8.1.zip`: ssb => components => iiq8.1 => ga
- - identityiq-8.1p2.jar: ssb => components => iiq8.1 => patch
+ * `identityiq-8.1p2.jar`: ssb => components => iiq8.1 => patch
- - 1_ssb-v6.1.zip: ssb => components => ssb-v6.1
+ * `1_ssb-v6.1.zip`: ssb => components => ssb-v6.1
+     * This must also be renamed to `ssb-v6.1.zip`

 This does not include **ANY** SailPoint proprietary code and can only be used if you get these binaries from Compass.